Ravenswood Mining Landscape and Chinese Settlement Area: Heritage listing

 Characterised by its broad sweeps of modified ground, and collection of ruins from diverse mining and processing practices, the Ravenswood mining landscape is an excellent example of a historical goldfield.
 It retains the ruins of eight mines and four mills that are collectively important in illustrating the principal characteristics of reef gold ore extraction and metallurgical extraction sites from the late 19th and early 20th century.

 The mine sites retain evidence of caved shafts, winding plant and engine mounts, and brick chimneys - key elements in layouts that demonstrate the ore extraction process.
 The mill sites retain evidence of their stamp battery and ball mill mounts, strong rooms, Wilfley table mounts, cyanide plants, settling tanks and tailings - complex assemblages that demonstrate ore crushing, concentrating, and other metallurgical processes required to extract gold from the mundic ore for which the Ravenswood goldfield was renowned.

 The Ravenswood Chinese settlement area is important in demonstrating the characteristics of Chinese community settlements at north Queensland goldfields.
 Located close to Elphinstone Creek, along which the Chinese community were active in the cultivation of fresh produce, it is a specific cultural settlement area situated on the periphery of the main retail precinct of Ravenswood.
 It retains the ruins of a temple and adjacent pig roasting oven - physical elements in a spatial arrangement that demonstrate the social and cultural practices of goldfield Chinese communities.

 The place is important because of its aesthetic significance.

-The Ravenswood Mining Landscape and Chinese Settlement Area, a distinctive, heavily modified landscape punctuated by brick chimneys, mullock heaps and other remnant mining structures, is an evocative reminder of the precarious and short-lived nature of Queensland's mining booms.
+The Ravenswood Mining Landscape and Chinese Settlement Area, a distinctive, modified landscape punctuated by brick chimneys, mullock heaps and other remnant mining structures, is an reminder of the short-lived nature of Queensland's mining booms.

 The place expresses the complex history of mining in the area and has picturesque qualities that can be experienced from a range of vantage points.
 The strong visual impact of the landscape is further enhanced by its close proximity to the town and its surviving historic building stock.

 Views of the place and in relation to the town have been represented in brochures, postcards, art and photography.
 In particular, the landmark qualities of the tall brick chimneys are a distinctive feature in representations of Ravenswood.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The Ravenswood Mining Landscape and Chinese Settlement Area has a special association with the work of Archibald Lawrence Wilson, Ravenswood's most notable entrepreneur, whose New Ravenswood Company is associated with the development of the gold mining industry in north Queensland, and gave significant impetus to the economic and social development of the region.

 Wilson's involvement in raising capital in London had a significant impact on the physical appearance of the landscape through the establishment of numerous new mines and the modification of earlier mines in the early 1900s, evidence of which remains visible across the landscape.